Earned value management: EVM features

 EVM implementations for large or complex projects include many more features, such as indicators and forecasts of cost performance (over budget or under budget) and schedule performance (behind schedule or ahead of schedule).
+Large projects usually need to use quantitative forecasts associated with earned value management.
+Although deliverables in these large projects can use adaptive development methods, the forecasting metrics found in earned value management are mostly used in projects using the predictive approach.
 However, the most basic requirement of an EVM system is that it quantifies progress using PV and EV.

 Application example

-Project A has been approved for a duration of one year and with the budget of X. It was also planned that the project spends 50% of the approved budget and expects 50% of the work to be complete in the first six months.
-If now, six months after the start of the project, a project manager would report that he has spent 50% of the budget, one can initially think, that the project is perfectly on plan.
+Project A has been approved for a duration of one year and with a budget.
+It was also planned that the project spends 50% of the approved budget and expects 50% of the work to be complete in the first six months.
+If now, six months after the start of the project, a project manager reports that he has spent 50% of the budget, one may presume that the project is perfectly on plan.
 However, in reality the provided information is not sufficient to come to such a conclusion.
 The project can spend 50% of the budget, whilst finishing only 25% of the work, which would mean the project is not doing well; or the project can spend 50% of the budget, whilst completing 75% of the work, which would mean that project is doing better than planned.
 EVM is meant to address such and similar issues.

 History

-EVM emerged as a financial analysis specialty in United States Government programs in the 1960s, with the government requiring contractors to implement an EVM system (EVMS).
+EVM emerged as a financial analysis specialty in United States government programs in the 1960s, with the government requiring contractors to implement an EVM system (EVMS).
 It has since become a significant branch of project management and cost engineering.
 Project management research investigating the contribution of EVM to project success suggests a moderately strong positive relationship.
 Implementations of EVM can be scaled to fit projects of all sizes and complexities.

-The genesis of EVM occurred in industrial manufacturing at the turn of the 20th century, based largely on the principle of "earned time" popularized by Frank and Lillian Gilbreth, but the concept took root in the United States Department of Defense in the 1960s.
-The original concept was called PERT/COST, but it was considered overly burdensome (not very adaptable) by contractors whom were mandated to use it, and many variations of it began to proliferate among various procurement programs.
-In 1967, the DoD established a criterion-based approach, using a set of 35 criteria, called the Cost/Schedule Control Systems Criteria (C/SCSC).
-In the 1970s and early 1980s, a subculture of C/SCSC analysis grew, but the technique was often ignored or even actively resisted by project managers in both government and industry.
-C/SCSC was often considered a financial control tool that could be delegated to analytical specialists.
+The genesis of EVM occurred in industrial manufacturing at the turn of the 20th century, based largely on the principle of "earned time" popularized by Frank and Lillian Gilbreth.

 In 1979, EVM was introduced to the architecture and engineering industry in a Public Works Magazine article by David Burstein, a project manager with a national engineering firm.
-This technique has been taught ever since as part of the project management training program presented by PSMJ Resources, an international training and consulting firm that specializes in the engineering and architecture industry.
+In the late 1980s and early 1990s, EVM emerged more widely as a project management methodology to be understood and used by managers and executives, not just EVM specialists.
+Many industrialized nations also began to utilize EVM in their own procurement programs.